UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/tests/DATest/README.md

 approximation here) against the data for comparison, if you wish to do this.
-The PF code is in the `PF.R` file, the truncated Skellam sampler is in the `trSkellam.R` file and the next-generation matrix fucntion to convert `nu` is in `NGM.R` (you're probably less interested in this).
+The PF code is in the `PF.R` file, the truncated Skellam sampler is in the `trSkellam.R` file and the next-generation matrix function to convert `nu` is in `NGM.R` (you're probably less interested in this).